Image source: pixabay.com

-This data modeling tool intends to offer clients a high value enterprise architecture data modeling tool that can be controlled by the business management.
+This data modelling tool intends to offer clients a high-value enterprise architecture data modelling tool that can be controlled by business management.

 In addition, it was recognised as a notable enterprise architecture tool by Garter and Forrester in 2012.

-Some of the enterprise architecture framework that BiZZdesign supports includes ArchiMate, DYA framework, Pragmatic Enterprise Architecture framework, Tapscott among others.
+Some of the enterprise architecture frameworks that BiZZdesign supports includes ArchiMate, DYA framework, Pragmatic Enterprise Architecture framework, Tapscott among others.

-Another software tool for data modeling, CA ERwin Data modeling is used for developing custom made information system including data charts and databases for transactional systems, besides data requirement analysis and database design.
+Another software tool for is, CA ERwin Data modeling is used for developing custom made information system including data charts and databases for transactional systems, besides data requirement analysis and database design.

 Based upon the IDEF1X method, this tool also supports diagrams displayed with information engineering notation.

 Created by Logic Works, this tool was acquired by Platinum Technology in 1998 and was later obtained in 1999 by Computer Associates.

 This tool was then added by Computer Associates to their AllFusion suite under the name of AllFusion ERwin Data Modeler, later named as CA ERwin Data Modeler.

 Some other features of the tool include the following:

 - This tool allows for creation of purely logical models, from which physical models may also be created.
 This tool also supports the combination of physical and logical models, other than entity type and attract logical names and descriptions, logical domain and data types among others.